balena-io-modules/resin-vcs/README.md

 License
 -------

-The project is licensed under the MIT license.
+The project is licensed under the Apache 2.0 license.